Harry Dalton: Baltimore Orioles

-After a brief stint as a sportswriter in Springfield, he joined the Baltimore Orioles' front office in December 1953, newly reborn from the relocated St. Louis Browns, who would begin their first season as the Orioles in 1954.
+After a brief stint as a sportswriter in Springfield, he joined the Baltimore Orioles' front office in December 1953.
+The team was newly reborn from the relocated St. Louis Browns, and would begin their first season as the Orioles in 1954.
 He was originally looking to work in public relations, but was instead hired as an assistant to Jim McLaughlin, the Orioles' scouting and farm system director, who recognized Dalton's qualities and potential.

 Under McLaughlin and Orioles manager Paul Richards, in the mid-to-late 1950s, the Orioles began to develop a uniform approach to creating a successful baseball organization, from the lowest minor league team up to the major leagues.
 Dalton, along with others such as "super scout" Jim Russo, and future Oriole Hall of Fame manager Earl Weaver, were part of Richards's and McLaughlin's early core group integral to the development of "the Oriole Way".
 This philosophy and practice led to the Orioles having the most wins of any major league team from the mid-late 1950s to the mid-1980s.
 From 1954-65, Dalton worked his way up the organizational ladder, rising to the position of director of the Orioles' successful farm system in 1961; replacing McLaughlin (who was fired because he and Richards could not get along).
 During these years, Dalton developed a mutual respect with the team's scouts that was essential to the Orioles success.

 In 1956, Dalton had identified Weaver's potential as a manager, and recommended him to McLaughlin, who already knew Weaver as a teenage ballplayer from St. Louis.
 Dalton worked with, supervised and later promoted Weaver through the Orioles' minor league system.
 Weaver would later become key to the Orioles, and Dalton's, success as the team's major league manager.

 In the autumn of 1965, Baltimore club president and general manager Lee MacPhail departed to become top aide to the new Commissioner of Baseball, William Eckert.
 Dalton was named director of player personnel—in reality, MacPhail's successor as head of baseball operations.
 His first order of business was to complete a trade McPhail was working on that brought Cincinnati Reds outfielder Frank Robinson to Baltimore for pitchers Milt Pappas and Jack Baldschun and outfielder Dick Simpson.
 Russo had been urging the Orioles to acquire Robinson for years, and had been key to engineering the trade that Dalton finalized.